 Short pressing Button C (middle button) turns the system on and a long press of this same button turns the system off.

-As mentioned briefly above, whenever the button is pressed the LED will always default back to displaying the current battery level.
-Battery level is displayed using a traffic light-style system with the addition of the colour white.
+As mentioned briefly above, whenever the button is pressed the LED will always default back to display the current battery level.
+For added simplicity, the battery level is displayed using a traffic light-style system, albeit with the addition of the colour white.

 Selecting the level of assistance

-You have turned the system on and the LED’s are now displaying a solid colour indicating the amount of battery charge available to you.
-How do you activate the assistance?
-It really is very simple and will quickly become second nature to you;
+You have turned the system on and the LEDs are now displaying a solid colour to indicate the amount of battery charge available to you.
+How do you then select an assistance level?
+It really is very simple and will quickly become second nature to you.

 Top Tube Button

-Short press the button to set the LED’s to flash.
-The colour of the flash indicates the currently selected assistance level.
+Short press the button to set the LEDs to flash.
+The colour of the flash indicates the assistance level currently selected.

-Repeat the process described above to select Level 2/Orange and Level 3/Red.
+Repeat the process described above to select level 2/Amber and level 3/Red.

-To fully disengage all power assistance, simply double press the button until the LED flashes white.
+To turn off power assistance, simply double press the button to cycle through the green, amber and red assistance levels and release the button once it flashes white.